coburnicus/emp1me/events/maine-career-planning-certification-training-february-2024-2023-11-29.md

 cost: "50.00"
 registration_link: https://www.eventbrite.com/e/maine-career-planning-certification-training-tickets-769080208607
 ---
-A strong Career Planner has skills and abilities that support-

-working with people one to one, ability to talk with businesses and learn and connect people to companies and capture accurate information and develop a detailed written Career Plan while staying organized.
+A strong Career Planner has skills and abilities that support: working with people one-on-one, the ability to talk with businesses,  connect people to companies, capture accurate information, and develop a detailed written Career Plan while staying organized.

 **Dates for the full Certificate Series:**